Wanmukhlis17/Modern-Ecommerce-Platforms/README.md

 - **Elementor:** [Elementor](https://elementor.com/) Elementor is a versatile page builder plugin employed to streamline the design process.
 It allows for easy customization of layouts and visual elements, enhancing the website's aesthetics and functionality.

 - **PDF Invoices & Packing Slips for WooCommerce:** [PDF Invoices & Packing Slips for WooCommerce](https://wordpress.org/plugins/woocommerce-pdf-invoices-packing-slips/) Create, print & email PDF invoices & packing slips for WooCommerce orders.

-- **Opn Payments:** [Opn Payments](https://et.wordpress.org/plugins/omise/) has been integrated to expand our payment gateway options, providing customers with even more flexibility in how they pay for their purchases.

 - **Chaty:** [Chaty](https://wordpress.org/plugins/chaty/") is a Floating Chat Widget plugin that user can click on link to get more contact with the website